MaoZiming/papers/4-distributed-systems/42-lamport-clocks.md

 * Event ordering is crucial for various aspects of system functionalities such as data consistency, debugging, and coordination.
 * There is no single, universally-agreed-upon time or clock that all processes can refer to.
 * Synchronizing physical clocks cannot solve the problem due to issues like clock drift and network latency.
+* Logical clock includes {Lamport clock, vector clock, matrix clocks}.
+  * Both provides total ordering of events consistent with causality
+  * Vector clocks allow you to determine if any two arbitrarily selected events are causally dependent or concurrent.
+Lamport timestamps cannot do this.

 ## Summary
 Lamport presents the classic paper about how to define ordering of events in system of collections of nodes.